mstocco/mariostoc.co/content/traininglog/20200920-ironman2021-49weeksout.md

 A little _"vino rosso"_ at last night's birthday dinner may have made my sleep feel a bit off.
 It is a rain day and I will need to play bike mechanic before heading out after work.

+UPDATE: I got the ok to ride the rollers tonight.

 <!---->
 ## FRIDAY SEP 25